 Dedicated to Serving Dog Attack Victims

 Founder and Attorney Mark Anderson is a trusted Dallas-Fort Worth dog bite attorney.
-Mark was named Top Attorney by Fort Worth Magazine and a 2016 Super Lawyer by Thompson Reuters for his personal injury work.
+Mark was named Top Attorney by Fort Worth Magazine and is consistently recognized as a Super Lawyer by Thompson Reuters for his personal injury work.
 Mark is ranked by the National Association of Distinguished Counsel in the top one percent of attorneys in the U.S. The Anderson Law Firm received an A+ rating by the Better Business Bureau.